akabbas/Swingvista/public/fixtures/swings/TIGER_WOODS_SETUP.md

 - Understand what a "perfect" swing looks like in terms of body metrics

 ## File Size
-- Expected size: 2-10 MB
+- Expected size: ~675 KB (optimized)
-- Duration: 3-10 seconds
+- Duration: 12.8 seconds (2x speed for optimal analysis)
 - Resolution: 720p or higher

 Once you add the video file, the "Use Tiger Sample" button will work and load Tiger's swing for analysis!